kath-a-rine/basic-express-server/README.md

 #### Features / Routes

-- Feature One: create and deploy a web server using CI and CD and get used to the general process of building and deploying servers, and prepping work for grading

-- GET : `/hello` - specific route to hit
+- Build a basic Express server using best practices, including server modularization, use of middleware, and tests.

-- GET : `/`
+- GET : `/person`

 #### Tests